illinois-cs241/illinois-cs241.github.io/_docs/networking_mp.md

 Alternatively, if higher level languages are more your thing, you could try writing a script in some other language (say, Python or Ruby).
 As long as you strictly adhere to the specified protocol, it should work fine (be careful about the width and byte ordering of types in other languages, though!).
 The catch is, you have to be sure your mock client/server actually works as expected, since you'll end up debugging programs in different languages at this point, which is never fun.
 On the bright side, this lets you practice multilingualism.

 We will also be providing a reference client and server.
 These print out helpful logging messages that you do not need to mirror in your code.
 These might also not be perfect, so please report things to us (they do pass our tests though).

-## Notes

-Make sure you use `SO_REUSEADDR` to ensure `bind()` doesn't fail in the event that your server or client crashes.
-This will enable faster debugging for you (otherwise, you would have to wait for the kernel to reopen the source address and port).
-We will be making sure that your socket is setup with these options (look into `setsockopt`) so please make sure you use this flag!
-If you don't, you will not pass this assignment.

 ## Grading
 There are **three** parts for this assignment: